JuliaTelecom/JuliaTelecom/README.md

 This file does not appear to be displayed on "home" page as is the case with personal accounts.

 ## :warning: Note
-Ressources listed on this page have not necessarily been tested/used by members of JuliaTelecom.
+Resources listed on this page have not necessarily been tested/used by members of JuliaTelecom.
 They are provided simply as a starting point to help with development.

 # Telecom-related packages of interest
  - <https://github.com/dressel/RTLSDR.jl>